VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 This may result in high network egress costs when the configured remote storage is located in remote datacenter or availability zone.
 This also may result in the increased disk IO at `vmagent` when it writes to disk the pending data, which must be sent to remote storage.
 In this case the `vmagent` can be instructed to use VictoriaMetrics remote write protocol.
-This allows reducing egress network bandwidth costs by up to 10x while reducing disk read/write IO at `vmagent` side under high load.
+This allows reducing egress network bandwidth costs while reducing disk read/write IO at `vmagent` side under high load.
 The `-remoteWrite.useVMProto=true` command-line flag instructs `vmagent` to send the data to the corresponding `-remoteWrite.url` via VictoriaMetrics remote write protocol.